 The reading of papers shall be limited to an assigned time length, determined by the chair on publications.
 There shall be no formal discussions on the program.
 In the case of joint authorship, any one of the authors may deliver the paper.

 These By-Laws may be amended at any meeting of the Society by majority vote.
 The amendment must be submitted to the Secretary 1 month prior to the meeting of the Executive Council, approved by them, and recommended to the Society for vote.

-Commencing 2015, the Nominating Committee for elected officers of the Society shall include each member age 50 who has attended 3 of the last 5 annual meetings and present at the time of the meeting, plus the President, President-Elect, the three Past Presidents, and the most recently appointed Councilor.
+Commencing 2019, the Nominating Committee for elected officers of the Society shall include each member attaining senior member status in that year, and who has attended 3 of the last 5 annual meetings and present at the time of the meeting, plus the President, President-Elect, the three Past Presidents, and the most recently appointed Councilor.

 Social and Legislative Issues Committee

 The Social and Legislative Issues Committee shall consist of the Chairperson, a representative from the American Board of Surgery, the Board of Governors with the American College of Surgeons representatives, and a representative from the Council of Academic Societies/Association of American Medical Colleges, and six additional members appointed by the president.
 The six appointed members shall serve for two years.
 The Chairperson of the Committee, appointed by the President with the approval of the Executive Council, shall serve for a period of three years.
 A member of the Committee succeeding to the Chair shall begin a three year term at the time of accession.
 The duties of the Committee shall include the study of social and legislative issues which may affect academic surgeons in the United States and Canada.
 The Committee will report its findings to the Executive Council and the Society; and, in addition, shall make recommendations for responsive action by the Society.